mirioeggmann/appquest-metal-detector/README.md

-# AppQuest Memory
+# AppQuest Metal Detector

 ![PostFinance AG](https://upload.wikimedia.org/wikipedia/commons/thumb/9/95/PostFinance_Logo.svg/langfr-330px-PostFinance_Logo.svg.png)
 ![HSR](http://appquest.hsr.ch/images/fho.png)

 ## About

-AppQuest Memory is the 2. application for the [App Quest 2016](http://appquest.hsr.ch/) Treasure Hunt.
-The application must be able to take pictures, scan the QR-codes and store them in pairs.
-While the Treasure Hunt the goal will be to find as many pairs as possible.
-Finally it must be possible to upload all the bundled QR-code strings to the AppQuest LogBook.
+AppQuest Metal Detector is the 1. application for the [App Quest 2016](http://appquest.hsr.ch/) Treasure Hunt.
+The application must be able to find a magnetical object by showing the magnetic value in a progress bar.
+While the Treasure Hunt the goal will be to find the treasure with the "gold" inside.
+Finally it must be possible to upload the QR-code string to the AppQuest Logbuch.

 ### General
 |   |  |